NTBBloodbath/cheovim/README.md

 Upon launching a new config that hasn't been preconfigured yet you will be greeted with a random message, can you find em' all?

+### The Cheovim Command
+Ohoho, it doesn't stop there.
+Cheovim also supplies a `:Cheovim` command that you can use to clean up your configs, remove plugins, force reload the configuration on next boot, etc. These are the subcommands available:

+- `:Cheovim reload` - reloads the current configuration on next boot
+- `:Cheovim version` - prints the current version of cheovim
+- `:Cheovim deep-clean` - cleans all the configuration's plugins, deletes the current remote config if present and force reloads on next boot
+- `:Cheovim force-reload` - reloads the current configuration on next boot and also deletes the current remote config if present (remote configs are those that are pulled down via setting the url option to true) for a completely clean start
+- `:Cheovim clean-plugins` - goes ahead and removes all the plugins from your current configuration
+- `:Cheovim clean-remote-configs` - removes all of the remote configurations that aren't defined in your `profiles.lua` file, therefore removing unused leftover junk configs

 # TODO
 - [x] Add support for supplying URLs rather than regular paths to be able to check out different configurations without even needing to clone them yourself
 - [x] Add the ability to execute a lua function or some vimscript code after switching configs via the config variable (inspired by packer)